Bobby-Math/synkti/LITEPAPER.md

-# Myelin: A Protocol for Resilient & Decentralized AI Compute
+# Tessera: A Protocol for Resilient & Decentralized AI Compute

 ## Abstract

-Myelin is a decentralized protocol for orchestrating and abstracting compute over volatile and untrusted resources.
+Tessera is a decentralized protocol for orchestrating and abstracting compute over volatile and untrusted resources.
 Our mission is to democratize access to high-performance computing for AI and other demanding workloads by creating a global, permissionless, and software-defined compute fabric.
-By leveraging a sophisticated, multi-layered architecture, Myelin intelligently manages distributed resources to deliver resilient, cost-effective performance, transforming the way complex computational tasks are deployed and executed.
+By leveraging a sophisticated, multi-layered architecture, tessera intelligently manages distributed resources to deliver resilient, cost-effective performance, transforming the way complex computational tasks are deployed and executed.

 ---